-If you know the tribe with which you are affiliated, you should contact their office of tribal enrollment to learn if you are eligible to be enrolled in the community.
-If you do not know your tribal affiliation, you can download a copy of a Guide to Tracing Your American Indian Ancestry.
+If you know the Tribe with which you are affiliated, you should contact their office of Tribal enrollment to learn if you are eligible to be enrolled in the community.
+If you do not know your Tribal affiliation, you can download a copy of a Guide to Tracing Your American Indian Ancestry.

-FNFs may be faxed or scanned and emailed (preferred); however, the original TEC must be mailed within one week to complete a file.
-Without exception, no late TEC or FNF will be accepted; however, revisions will be accepted ongoing.
+FNFs may be faxed or scanned and emailed (preferred).
+However, the original TEC must be mailed within one week to complete a file.
+Without exception, no late TEC or FNF will be accepted.
+However, revisions will be accepted ongoing.

-Applications are available in January of each year and earlier in some cases; the deadline for receiving applications varies by opportunity.
+Applications are available in January of each year and earlier in some cases.
+The deadline for receiving applications varies by opportunity.

-AIGC funds students for very specific Maximum Periods of Eligibility.
+American Indian Graduate Center funds students for very specific Maximum Periods of Eligibility.
 Maximum terms are as follows:

 - Master’s Degree: two academic years (four semesters or six quarters).

 - Doctoral Degree: four academic years (eight semesters or twelve quarters).